testflows/TestFlows-WebSite/source/about.md

 # Goals

 {% html div class="text-center" %}
-The goal of the project is to provide an enterprise quality test framework to avoid writing more closed-source automation systems.
-A generic tool that can be used across multiple personal, open-source and commercial projects that require different level of formalism.
+The goal of the project is to provide an enterprise-quality testing framework to avoid writing more closed-source automation systems.
+A generic tool that can be used across multiple personal,open-source and commercial projects that require different level of formalism.
 {% endhtml %}